Service status

 In recent times, the Kāpiti Coast District has experienced increasingly regular and significant weather events.
 This page will keep our community updated on what's happening with our services due to maintenance or through weather events, from road closures to communities and facilities impacted, and what to do if you need to report incidents or events, or need help.

-Please log reports of damage through Antenno, and check out our Facebook, and other channels at Follow us.
+Please log reports of damage through Antenno, and check out our Facebook, and other channels at Follow us

 MetService weather warnings

-There are no weather warnings in place for Kāpiti.
+There are no weather warnings for our district.

 How to stay in the know